To the editor of THE EAGLE:

 This is only one of several sizable issues in regards to this proposal.
 Most prominent are the issues of ridership, the economic costs, and the question of who this service would be beneficial to.
 The railroad cites a study that estimates two million rides a year.
 I think this is a very inflated figure.
 We have a fairly small population base here in Berkshire County.
 How often would you or anyone you know use this?
 Once every few months?

 Do we need this to "potentially’’ entice more visitors to the area?
 We have a fairly robust tourist economy now.
-I am not opposed to trying to increase the visitors here, but does this serve our local population?
-There is no way that the ridership would support the daily cost of operation.

 In Connecticut, there is an existing service called Shoreline East, which runs between New London and New Haven.
 It has many commuters that use it on a daily basis.
 The state of Connecticut subsidizes the operational cost, which makes sense for this service, as it is along the congested I-95 corridor.
 Do we expect Massachusetts to pay for the daily operational costs?
 If there was a large need for this service, maybe it would make sense.
 There is not even a small need.